yudiz-solutions/AlamofireDemo/README.md

 var paramEncode: ParameterEncoding = URLEncoding.default
 ```

-+ `KPWebCall` has one more important method to set `Authorization` in http header. it accept tokern in string argument.
++ `YZWebCall` has one more important method to set `Authorization` in http header. it accept tokern in string argument.
 ```
-KPWebCall.call.setAccesTokenToHeader(token: "")
+YZWebCall.call.setAccesTokenToHeader(token: "")
 ```

 + Remove `Authorization` from http header
 ```
-KPWebCall.call.removeAccessTokenFromHeader()
+YZWebCall.call.removeAccessTokenFromHeader()
 ```

 + It Also provied reachability block for internet. it called when internet seems to be down or avalable. you can hundel no internet event in following code.